 - E.g. <username>@student.unimelb.edu.au

 - A list of all surveys available to you will be displayed.
 'Open' surveys are available for you to complete.
-Click on 'Complete the questionnaire on...'to complete a survey.
+Click on the heading "Complete the questionnaire on (subject name and code)" to begin completing a survey.

 Complete the survey